simvue-io/docs/docs/tutorial_advanced/tracking-results.md

   file_monitor.run()
 ```

 If we run our Python script now, we should see that our metrics are being updated live as the run progresses in the UI!

+!!! docker "Run in Docker Container"
+    If running within the Docker container, use the following command to see our results being added as metrics:
+    ```sh
+    python tutorial/step_7/moose_monitoring_wrong_steps.py
+    ```

 However, you may notice something strange - the `step` parameter in the graphs looks odd, and does not correspond to the step which we are at in our simulation:
 <figure markdown>
   ![The Simvue run UI, showing metrics for the temperature at various points along the bar, but with incorrect steps.](images/moose_metrics_wrong_step.png){ width="1000" }
 </figure>